-Let's take a look at some of his famous designs, including 2020 Ryder Cup host Whistling Straits.
+Let's take a look at some of his famous designs, including TPC Sawgrass and 2020 Ryder Cup host Whistling Straits.

 What Courses Has Pete Dye Designed?

-American Pete Dye has become one of the most iconic golf course designers ever and when you take a look at some of the courses below, it is not hard to see why.
+American Pete Dye is become one of the most iconic golf course designers of all time and when you take a look at some of the courses below, it is not hard to see why.

 Blackwolf Run (Meadow Valleys, River)